-The meeting with these gracious giants, at the time, was almost certain, snorkeling (palms-mask-snorkel) as scuba-diving.
-I can testify, at least for the period of July, when I was there.
-Manta rays lived there around the island.
+The encounter with these graceful giants, at the time, was almost certain, both in snorkeling (flippers-masque-tuba) and in scuba diving.
+I can testify to this, at least for the July period, when I was there.
+In 2009, manta rays were frequenting the waters around the island.

 Other travelers had made me dream and had decided to undertake the journey: → Dreams of mantas